GoogleCloudPlatform/cluster-toolkit/community/examples/intel/README.md

   --properties rf:0
 ```

-The `cont1` container is owned by your account and therefore your SLURM jobs will need to run with your user account in order to access the container.
+The `cont1` container is owned by your account and therefore your Slurm jobs will need to run with your user account in order to access the container.

 Create a mount point for the container and mount it with dfuse (DAOS Fuse)